 You've completed the second application that you'll embed in your final story.
 The 3D Viewer app allows your audience to use slides to quickly navigate to densely populated areas of the state to view population data and earthquake fault locations in 3D.

 To tell the full story of earthquake risk in California, you'll create a story using ArcGIS StoryMaps.
 A story can display multiple apps, such as the two you've created, and enrich the experience with multimedia and text for additional context.

 First, you'll download an image you will use in the story.

 - Download the earthquake image and save it to the location of your choice.

 You'll use this image to help create your story.

 - In ArcGIS Online, click the Apps button and choose StoryMaps.

-You can also navigate to the ArcGIS StoryMaps website and sign in using your ArcGIS Online account.
+You can also browse to the ArcGIS StoryMaps website and sign in using your ArcGIS Online account.

-- On the My Stories page, click Create new story.
+- On the My Stories page, click New story and choose Start from scratch.